Interested in learning a bit more about our beautiful new logo?

 Shawna has also received several awards, including the 2016 BC Arts Council Scholarship and 2016 Audain Entrance Foundation Scholarship, and was Artist-in-Residence at Vancouver’s Skwachàys Lodge, where she was able to work on her professional development and meet other artists in the community.
 She continues to develop her own practice in design, painting and works as a team with her mother, Justina Kiesman, creating regalia for their family.

 Every piece Shawna creates is a process of learning her culture and reclaiming an identity that had been lost.
-She has ancestors from three strong Nations and feels a deep connection to each to each of them.
+She has ancestors from three strong Nations and feels a deep connection to each of them.

 As a First Nations artist, it is important to her to fully understand all the complexities of the art form in each of these Nations, including understanding and learning protocols, stories, and the meanings of the visual language.
 Shawna will continue to produce artwork for her family, home and Nations; it fulfills her to know these works will live on in a cultural setting, as they had always been intended to be.